aodr3w/keiji/README.md

 ####  keiji-scheduler

 Manages the execution of tasks based on the schedule defined for the task.
 Reads commands from the bus and applies them as needed.
-These commands may be task directives e.g disable delete, stop or system level directives e.g shutdown.
+These commands may be task directives e.g disable, delete, stop or system level directives e.g shutdown.
 Logs all activities to provide detailed insights into task execution and system status.

 ####  task-binary

 Each task, once created, is compiled into a binary executable.
-These binaries are executed on their scheduled intervals, with the scheduler managing their lifecycle.
+These binaries are executed at their scheduled intervals, with the scheduler managing their lifecycle.

 #### work-space